Most over 50's in rural areas rely on cars for transport

 The report found that 58% of adults aged 50 or over who live in a rural area rate the public transport services in their area as poor or very poor.

-The report shows that as a result of poor public transport services in rural Ireland, most of the over 50’s must rely on cars for transport, as opposed to public transport.
+The report shows that as a result of poor public transport services in rural Ireland, most of them over 50’s must rely on cars for transport, as opposed to public transport.

 The report stresses the need for an improved transport network to be established in rural Ireland to meet a certain demand and the apparent needs of older people.